Viwon/HttpServerSearcher/README.md

  7. Displays the IP addresses of devices and the contents of the HTTP "Server" header of their response

 ## Roadmap
-* Passing arguments from the command line (this version not accept command line arguments)
-* Silent operation.
-Only the IP addresses of the found servers and the contents of their headers are output(this version verbose)
 * Scan user-specified IP addresses (this version scan all available local networks)
-* User-specified ICMP/HTTP request timeout (in this version 100/100000 millisecond)
 * Filter HTTP servers by header content (this version displays servers whose response has the HTTP header "Server", content no metter)
 * Support IPv6(maybe)

-> Sorry for my bad English

 [.NET Core]: https://dotnet.microsoft.com/download